stellar/go/services/horizon/internal/docs/developing.md

 ## <a name="TLS"></a> Enabling TLS on your local workstation

 Horizon support HTTP/2 when served using TLS.
-To enable TLS on your local workstation, you must generate a certificate and configure horizon to use it.
+To enable TLS on your local workstation, you must generate a certificate and configure Horizon to use it.
 We've written a helper script at `tls/regen.sh` to make this simple.
 Run the script from your terminal, and simply choose all the default options.
 This will create two files: `tls/server.crt` and `tls/server.key`.

-Now you must configure horizon to use them: You can simply add `--tls-cert tls/server.crt --tls-key tls/server.key` to your command line invocations of horizon, or you may specify `TLS_CERT` and `TLS_KEY` environment variables.
+Now you must configure Horizon to use them: You can simply add `--tls-cert tls/server.crt --tls-key tls/server.key` to your command line invocations of Horizon, or you may specify `TLS_CERT` and `TLS_KEY` environment variables.